-Now while I understood why more interaction wasn’t technically necessary (and I would reassure them accordingly), the clients were hoping for MORE of an experience that provided them with valuable information and further assurance.
+While I understood why more interaction wasn’t technically necessary (and I would reassure them accordingly), the clients were hoping for MORE of an experience that provided them with valuable information and further assurance.

-I highly recommend implementing a system that establishes communication with your clients throughout their planning process, and solidifies the whole ‘know, like and trust’ factor.
+I highly recommend implementing a system that establishes communication with your clients throughout their planning process, and solidifies the whole ‘know, like, and trust’ factor.

 ⇨ Implement These Action Steps: